 No.4 is the size and shape most people recognize.
 I have normally at least one.
 Stanley and Record are the most desirable but there are some other good ones.
 For taking off tops or bottoms of doors you only need a 110 or equivalent.
+Prices rise steeply as the size increases.
 My stock is quite robust at present.

 Or you might try a Surform